Standards and Guidelines

 Video Guidelines

-Homegrown will produce at least three (3) new videos per month – one for each main segment category – with final video topics determined by a program planning committee with input from employees and viewers.
+Homegrown will produce at least one new video per month – one for each segment category per quarter – with final video topics determined by a planning committee with input from employees and viewers.

 Video Topics Criteria

-Homegrown addresses consumer needs by leveraging our Extension network of expertise; our goal is not to provide program overviews, but to present practical tips and tools that will benefit people in their daily lives.
+Homegrown addresses stakeholder needs and interests by leveraging our Extension network of expertise – our goal is not to provide program overviews, but to present practical tips and tools that will benefit people in their daily lives.
 We provide “everyday solutions for everyday lives.”

 We’ve developed a topics rubric, or checklist, to help guide our videos.

-When considering a story or topic idea for Homegrown, always start by running it through these questions to determine if a topic is a good fit:
+When considering a segment idea for Homegrown, start by running it through these questions to determine if a topic is a good fit:

-• Is the topic relevant to adults with young kids in an urban/suburban area?
+- Is the topic relevant to adults or families with young kids in an urban/suburban area?
 Does it address their needs or interests?

 If you answered “No” or “I don’t know” to any question, please continue refining the topic before submitting.